carpentries-incubator/data-science-ai-senior-researchers/_episodes/00-Welcome.md

 * using AI for automation
 * the process of unsupervised and supervised machine learning
 * successful examples and applications of AI in biomedical research
-* common pitfalls and ethical concerns to consider to maintain scientific rigour and integrit.
+* common pitfalls and ethical concerns to consider to maintain scientific rigour and integrity.

 ## Modular and Flexible Learning